tidyverse/tidyverse.org/content/blog/duckplyr-1-1-0/index.md

 Special thanks to Joe Thorley ([@joethorley](https://github.com/joethorley)) for help with choosing the right words.

-[^1]: If you haven't heard about it, you can watch [Hannes Mühleisen's keynote at posit::conf(2024)](https://www.youtube.com/watch?v=GELhdezYmP0&feature=youtu.be).
+[^1]: If you haven't heard of it yet, watch [Hannes Mühleisen's keynote at posit::conf(2024)](https://www.youtube.com/watch?v=GELhdezYmP0&feature=youtu.be).

 [^2]: If omitted, the results would be unchanged but the measurements would be wrong.
 The computation would then be triggered by the check.
-See `vignette("prudence")` for details.
+See [`vignette("prudence")`](https://duckplyr.tidyverse.org/articles/prudence.html) for details.